faceyspacey/require-universal-module/README.md

   }
 }
 ```
-> Tip: we highly recommend you checkout the React Universal Component Implementation, https://github.com/faceyspacey/react-universal-component/blob/master/src/index.js , to see what you can do.
+> Tip: we highly recommend you checkout the React Universal Component Implementation, https://github.com/faceyspacey/react-universal-component/blob/master/src/index.js , to see what else you can do.

 And that's it!
 Now your components can render both asynchronously and synchronously, and you can record which modules were used which you can triangulate into which chunks were used.